Editing a Program

 Quokka enables editing some fields and propagating those changes back to disassembler in an asynchronous manner.
 You can rename functions, set their prototype, or add comments directly on the Python objects.
 Changes applied back to the disassembler database can be propagated back in the quokka file by re-exporting the binary after committing the changes.

-This workflow is useful when you want to share analysis results with colleagues, feed them into another tool, or permanently record findings in the IDA project.
+This workflow is useful when you want to share analysis results with colleagues, feed them into another tool, or permanently record findings in the IDA or Ghidra project.

 Modifying function metadata